stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/result/results/index.md

 |:-----|:--------------|:----------------|:----------------|:------------|
 | <CopyableCode code="fetch_result" /> | `EXEC` | <CopyableCode code="result_handler, endpoint" /> | <CopyableCode code="page" /> | Get result status or the result when it is ready. |

+Expand this to view optional parameter details for all methods in this resource.

 <details>
 <summary>Optional Parameter Details</summary>